dustinpfister/blog_posts/_posts/canvas-arc.md

 ## 1 - Canvas arc example starting with the basics

-The arc method can be used when drawing a line in canvas by using the beginPath method at which point the arc method can be used in conjunction with other methods like moveTo, lineTo, stroke, fill, and so forth to help draw shapes.
-The canvas arc method helps make quick work of drawing any shape that is or contains a circle or arc like line to it.
+The canvas arc method can be used when drawing a line in canvas by using the beginPath method at which point the arc method can be used in conjunction with other methods like moveTo, lineTo, stroke, fill, and so forth to help draw shapes.
+The canvas arc method helps make quick work of drawing any shape that is or contains a circle or arc like line in it.
 In order to use the canvas arc method it is important to have at least some background with html, javaScript, and canvas in general.
-This is not a getting started post with the base subjects that are required to get something of value from this post, however if you want to learn more about the canvas arc method, and other ways to draw circles and place things in a circle like pattern this post might be of interest.
+This is not a getting started post with the subjects that are required to get something of value from this post on the canvas arc method.
+However if you have at least some background with these subjects, and want to learn more about the canvas arc method, and other ways to draw circles and place things in a circle like pattern this post might be of interest.

 ### 1.1 - Know a thing or two about radians